Master in Philosophy, Bioethics, and Health (Specialization of Philosophy, 2 years)

 The Master’s specialization in Philosophy, Bioethics and Health will provide you with the theoretical and practical tools to deal with ethical issues in health care and health-care policy.You will learn how to reflect on practical problems from a medical, moral, legal, political and economic perspective.

-Philosophy, Bioethics and Health is a two-year full-time programme.
+Philosophy, Bioethics, and Health is a two-year full-time program.

-You combine your non-philosophy Master’s with with three of our courses in the first year: ethics, philosophical anthropology and an introduction to health sciences.
+You combine your non-philosophy Master with three of our courses in the first year: ethics, philosophical anthropology and an introduction to health sciences.
 They follow these courses when other students do their practical training and/or work on their thesis.

 Students who have a Bachelor’s degree in Health Sciences will take three philosophy courses and two elective courses in, e.g., health law or public administration.

 If you have a Bachelor’s in Philosophy, you can take a modified two-year program.
 In the first year, you will follow a range of complementary courses, preferably in the fields of Health Sciences, Social Sciences and Law, though other combinations may be possible.

 The second year consists of four thematic courses, a seminar including a winter school (30 ECTS), a practical training course (12 ECTS), and a literature survey and thesis (18 ECTS) which count towards both Master’s degrees.

 - A Bachelor’s degree, preferably in Health Sciences, Law, Medicine, Philosophy, Psychology, and Social Sciences.